welkenburg/appBuilder/README.md

 # appBuilder

-library to make simple apps in python / Tk
+library to make simple apps in python / Tk and xml